 Best Time to Divide Fast Growing Hosta Varieties

-Spring isn’t a bad time to think about dividing your hostas, especially if you have a variety that tends to grow much quicker.
+Spring isn’t a bad time to think about dividing your hostas, especially if you have a variety that grows much quicker.
 The ones that grow the fastest are the ones you need to divide first.
 However, you want to make a point to not over divide them and damage the plant.

 Be careful to avoid damaging the plant’s roots.
 The roots grow at the tip, so if you cut them, they won’t get any longer and they rarely branch.
-This can negatively impact your plant’s growth because new roots will have to come take the cut root’s place.
+This can negatively affect your plant’s growth because new roots will need to grow from the crown to take the cut root’s place.

-If you divide your fast growing hostas now, they’ll form new roots very fast.
+If you divide your fast growing hostas now, they’ll form new roots quickly.
 They’ll also make new foliage before the frost hits and keep it well into the fall months.
 You may even spot flowers later in the fall.

 Fast Growing Hostas Frequently Asked Questions

-A lot of people get overwhelmed by the sheer amount of information they find when they first start looking into fast growing hosta varieties.
+Many people get overwhelmed by the sheer amount of information they find when they first look into fast growing hosta varieties.
 To make it easier for you, I’ve picked out a few of the most frequently asked questions for you below.

 If your hostas aren’t growing fast enough for you, there are a few tips and tricks you can try.
 Try to get a good balance between sun and shade, protect the shoots, add mulch to control soil moisture, and clean around your hostas routinely to make them less appealing for pests.